WebAhead/master-reference/coursebook/week-5/research-afternoon.md

 1. Research what streams and buffers are in Node, how are they used in conjunction?
 2. Create a Node project that lets a user run the command `node bigtextfile.txt` in the same directory as bigtextfile.txt and **stream** the contents of the file to the users terminal.
 Need a big file?
 How about a [book](https://www.gutenberg.org/).
-3. (Bonus) Allow an additional argument to be provided in the command to specify a time interval of how often a line of text from the file is streamed to the terminal.
+3. (Bonus) Allow an additional argument to be provided in the command to specify a time interval of how often a chunk of text from the file is streamed to the terminal.
 E.G `node bigtextfile.txt 1s`

 ## Make a request from the server